pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 * In PocketChangeAndroidConfig, set the ENABLE\_TEST\_MODE constant to true.
 * When building your application, check the "Development Build" box in your Android build settings (File &#187; Build Settings &#187; Android).
+* Each time you switch between production and test modes, uninstall the application.

 **You must disable test mode before releasing your app, otherwise users will not receive real rewards.**